roman-milk/roman-milk.github.io/mrs-moffit.md

  For the next several minutes I teased, played with and explored this high- school Goddess.
 I let my fingers enter her, up to three at a time.
 I used my tongue as another digit, penetrating as far as I could.
 I savored every moment, every feel every taste.

  But eventually this was not enough.
 My cock ached, and I wanted to bury myself inside her.
 I climbed off my lovely toy, and carefully rolled her onto her back.
 Her eyes were wide open, watching me openly, almost curiously.
 She didn't say a word, just slid back into the middle of the bed.
 Her large breasts settled to the side, her nipples large, dark brown, and topped by hard little nubs.
-Report_Story #2